18tbartecki/CSCI-104/hw2/README.md

 - **USC Email**: bartecki@usc.edu

+Program is a recursive parser utilizing complex inheritance structure with over 25 classes to produce statements in BASIC programming language.
 Each input file is taken in and parsed, returning the proper BASIC syntax.